Prep time: 15 mins

-- Select the sauté/sear function on the Philips All-in-One Cooker and adjust the cooking time to 20 minutes.
+- Select the sauté/sear function and adjust the cooking time to 20 minutes.
 Once hot, add the chicken pieces, draining off the marinade so it doesn’t stew, and sear on each side for a few minutes until just starting to caramelise.
 Do this in two batches so as not to overcrowd the bowl.
 Reserve the remaining marinade in the bowl.
 Set aside the browned chicken pieces.

 - Add the oil to the cooking bowl and heat for a moment.
 Add the onion, leek, and celery and sauté for 5 minutes until softened.
 Add the garlic and mushrooms and sauté for a few more minutes.